 - Genre-Busting: The show is by turns a family drama, surf noir, and religious allegory.

-- Idiosyncratic Episode Naming: The episodes are titled "His Visit, Day One", "His Visit, Day Two", etc. It breaks the pattern with the third episode, which is "Day Two Continued"; the 10th and final episode is "Day Nine".
+- Idiosyncratic Episode Naming: The episodes are titled "His Visit, Day One", "His Visit, Day Two", etc. The pattern breaks with the third episode, which is "Day Two Continued"; the 10th and final episode is "Day Nine".

 - Magical Realism/Urban Fantasy: The film takes place mostly in the "real world," but with supernatural elements, such as spontaneous levitation and John's seemingly magical powers.